Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Multiorbital Flat Band Model

-The model Hamiltonian consists of spin-$1/2$ electrons in a two-layer system with one layer a $p_x$, $p_y$-orbital honeycomb lattice and the other a triangular $f$-orbital lattice with one $f_{y(3x^2-y^2)}$ orbital per site.
-The $f$-orbital lattice is arranged such that the $f$ orbitals are aligned with the centers of the $p$-orbital honeycomb cells.
-The set of p-orbital and f-orbital sites will respectively be labeled $\Lambda_p$ and $\Lambda_f$, with these disjoint sets partitioning the overall lattice $\Lambda = \Lambda_p \sqcup \Lambda_f$.
+In order to find a multiorbital flat band system that admits a percolation representation, we construct a model where the flat band is described by suitable localized states.
+The model system consists of spin-$1/2$ electrons in a two-layer system with one layer a $p_x$, $p_y$-orbital honeycomb lattice and the other a triangular lattice with one $f_{y(3x^2-y^2)}$ orbital per site.
+The $f$-orbital triangular lattice sites are aligned with the centers of the $p$-orbital honeycomb plaquettes.
+The set of p-orbital and f-orbital sites will respectively be labeled $\Lambda_p$ and $\Lambda_f$, with the overall two-layer lattice $\Lambda = \Lambda_p \sqcup \Lambda_f$.